SixArm/business-lingo-guide/topics/how-to-find-a-mentor/index.md

 # How to find a mentor

-Finding a mentor can be a valuable step in personal and professional growth.
-Here are some steps you can take…
+Finding a mentor, or similar kind of advisor or coach, can be a valuable step in personal and professional growth.

 * **Define Your Goals:** Clarify your objectives and determine what you would like guidance and support in.
 Having a clear understanding will help you identify the right mentor.